Anthony Rizzo Player Props: Yankees vs. Mets

 Anthony Rizzo At The Plate

-- In 30.4% of his games this season, Rizzo has had at least one RBI.
-He's picked up more than one in 10.9% and driven in three or more of his team's runs in three contests.
+- In 30.1% of his games this year, Rizzo has had at least one RBI.
+He's picked up more than one in 10.8% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.